Race Rules

 -

-You can form a group with anyone from Nordic Chase you meet on the route.
+No, you can just form a group with any Nordic Chase rider you meet on the route

 -